lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/testing.md

 ## Using Web Test Runner { #web-test-runner }

-We recommend using [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) since it is specifically designed to test modern web libraries like Lit using modern web features like custom elements and shadow DOM.
+[Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) is specifically designed to test modern web libraries like Lit using modern web features like custom elements and shadow DOM.
 See the [Getting Started](https://modern-web.dev/guides/test-runner/getting-started) documentation for Web Test Runner.

 In order to support older browsers, you need to configure Web Test Runner as follows: